 9. Set healthy boundaries

 Also, don’t engage with every person online.
 There are accounts and bots whose sole purpose is to sow seeds of discontent, malice, and hate.
-They do not deserve your time because they are not interested in meaningful discussion.
+Bots are getting trickier with time, so it’s understandable if they “trick” you.
+These platforms do not deserve your time because they are not interested in meaningful discussion.
 Their motive is to upset average folks and they “win” when you take the bait and argue with them.
-They cannot be reasoned with, so spend your energy on folks who want to learn from you.
+They cannot be reasoned with, so spend your energy on folks who want to learn from you and with you.

 If you feel strongly about something, it’s not your responsibility to prove to everyone that you are right.
 It’s more important to know what you believe in your heart no matter what naysayers will say.
 This will mean bowing out of fruitless arguments and not having the last word.
-It sucks but you don’t have to “win” every battle to win the war.
+It can be a real day-ruiner but you don’t have to “win” every battle to win the war.

 10. Value the free press

 The moment we lose the freedom of the press or freedom of speech, we are really in trouble.
-The press is not perfect because it’s conducted by imperfect people.
+The press is not perfect because it’s conducted and owned by imperfect people, to put it mildly.
 However, I’d rather see extreme news sources like Breitbart exist rather than no news sources at all.
-I’d rather see a range of political beliefs than only have government-sanctioned media.
+I’d rather see a range of political beliefs than only have sanctioned media or propaganda.

-Do not gravitate towards people who say “you can’t believe the news” because it’s very likely that the news is exposing them for who they are and they don’t like it.
-Besides, if they don’t trust the news, where are they getting their information?
-Are they journalists who travel all over the country?
-Did they witness all the various tragedies in this country in person?
-It’s unlikely that they are following the other guidelines listed here, so wish them a good day and move
+Do not always gravitate towards people who say “you can’t believe the news” because it’s very likely that the news is exposing them for who they are, or exposing them to uncomfortable feelings.
+Besides, if they don’t trust the news, where are they getting their information and have they properly vetted those sources?
+It’s unlikely that they are following the other guidelines listed here, so wish them a good day and move on if needed.

 11. Refresh yourself on logical fallacies

 A distant cousin of logical fallacies is “whataboutism.”
 Essentially when someone responds with “Well, what about ___?” they are steering the conversation away.
 That’s a red herring, which is a type of logical fallacy.
-Resist the urge to give in to that distraction and stick with the issue or topic at hand.
+Resist the urge to give in to that distraction and stick with the issue or topic at hand, or discontinue the conversation if it isn’t going anywhere.

 12. Avoid hot takes

 A hot take may remind you of the phrase “hot off the press.”
-But a hot take is essentially your initial, fresh response to a news headline.
-We see explosive news stories every day.
+That’s because a hot take is your initial, fresh response to a news headline.
+We see explosive news stories every day—every hour.
 Follow the other guidelines listed here before solidifying your opinion.
 We almost always need to wait for more information to avoid claiming something we may regret.

 We have instant access to other people’s opinions but that doesn’t mean we have to offer an instant opinion, either.
 Your analysis of a problem will be more logical if you ponder all the information and calmly form an opinion.

 More importantly: if you share a hot take and realize you weren’t completely correct, please share that correction and apologize.
-We need to see more apologies and humility online.
+We need to see more genuine apologies online.
 It’s okay to admit that you jumped the gun as long as you establish the real truth, too.

 13. Have hope in something

-If you want to be perpetually miserable, then follow pessimistic folks who tout that your vote or voice doesn’t matter.
-Keep following people who shrug and say that things are too complicated and there’s no real solution.
+If you want to be perpetually miserable, then follow pessimistic folks who tell you that your work or voice doesn’t matter.
+Keep following people who shrug and say that things are “too complicated” and we won’t see change in our lifetimes.
 If someone dissuades you from learning or taking action, they likely want you to feel immobilized so they can continue to push their agenda undeterred.

 If there is a problem, there is always a solution.
 There’s always a way out.
 Some problems are more complicated than others but it’s worth it to try.
 Part of solving human rights issues is to take steps towards a better future.